 One the first page, clearly specify the members of your group (if someone dropped the project, don't include him/her).
-The project should be sent as a single file in PDF format to your Teaching Assistant.
+The project should be sent as a single file in PDF format to your group's TA.
 Start the subject line of the e-mail with DBS:.